peter-wd-1/breakdowns/system-spec.md

 From the given metric, we can derive the metrics such as read/write throughput, bandwidth.

-However, our priority is having showcase page and we are designing MVP, I decided to proceed without spending much time on estimating system specs.
+However, I decided to proceed without spending much time on estimating system specs since our priority is having showcase page and we are designing MVP.
 Rather, I would focus on designing more flexible system for horizontal scaling.

 (If you think that considering large mount of read/write throughput per user, I would reconsider spending more time on estimating)